-Information submitted to the California Energy Commission (CEC) can be deemed confidential without the need for a new application under CCR, Title 20, sections 2505(a)(1)(G) and 2505(a)(4) if you file a certification under penalty of perjury that the new information is substantiality similar to the previously granted confidentiality.
+Information submitted to the California Energy Commission can be deemed confidential without the need for a new application under CCR, Title 20, section 2505(a)(4) if you file a certification under penalty of perjury that the new information is substantiality similar to the previously granted confidentiality.

 In this case, your current application will serve as your certification, and the designation of confidentiality will be under the same terms as the prior designation.
-The information will remain confidential under the same terms as the prior designation for the same or comparable period identified by the applicant in the application.
 When submitting substantially similar information, you may take advantage of the repeated application process by providing a certification along with the data.